… vs. Kicks in Sydney

 The British pub in wartime provides a near-inexhaustible subject for study.
 So much has been written on it, not a little in our pages here.
 So much remains to be written, given the resources in libraries, newspaper and official archives, and private papers.

-There had been publicity locally about reforming Australia’s infamous “six o’clock swill”.
-A 6:00 p.m. weekday closing hour had long been mandated for hotels.
+There had been publicity locally about reforming the infamous “six o’clock swill”.
+A 6:00 p.m. weekday closing hour was long mandated for hotels.
 Over-drinking often resulted, to beat the closing hour.

 Before television, before Instagram and other social media, the written word counted for a lot to inform public.
-A good journalist could do this in a few lines, as Thomson’s piece shows deftly.
+A good journalist could do this in a few lines, as Thomson’s article deftly shows.

 In calm, well-paced prose he set his purpose as follows: